Imagine-DevOps/FluxOPs/README.md

 Flux Edge computing

 A way of implementing Continuous Deployment for Imagine Cloud native applications.
-It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools_, this means that GitOps helps you with your continuous deployment in general.
+It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools.